-31Research ICT Africa (2016) The state of ICT in Lesotho.
-Available at: https://researchictafrica.net/wp/wp-content/uploads/2018/01/2017_The-State-of-ICT-in-Lesotho_RIA_LCA.pdf levy is not spent on its intended purpose, as is mostly the case across Africa and Asia, it simply pushes up the cost of communications, making access less affordable for the poor32.
+&lt;sup>34 See AfterAccess website.
+Available at: https://afteraccess.net tax, it may disincentivise investment in a jurisdiction.
+Furthermore, if this levy is not spent on its intended purpose, as is mostly the case across Africa and Asia, it simply pushes up the cost of communications, making access less affordable for the poor.